Multiple Testing for Neuroimaging via Hidden Markov Random Field: ADNI FDG-PET Image Data Analysis

-The results are summarized in Figure 4, where the $z$-values for all the signals found by each procedure are plotted.
-Table \ref{MCI vs. NC} summarizes the number of voxels that are claimed as signals by each procedure.
-We can see that PLIS finds the most number of signals and covers 91.5\% and 99.9\% of signals detected by CLfdr and BH.
-It is interesting that the PLIS procedure finds more than 17 times as many signals as the BH procedure, and about 20\% more signals than the CLfdr procedure.
+Figure 4 shows the $z$-values (obtained by comparing CMRgl values between NC and MCI) of all the signals claimed by each procedure.
+Figure 5 summarizes the number of voxels that are claimed as signals by each procedure.
+We can see that PLIS finds the largest number of signals and covers 91.5\%, 97.2\% and 99.9\% of signals detected by CLfdr, $q$-value and BH, respectively.
+It is interesting to see that the PLIS procedure finds more than 17 times signals as BH, twice as many signals as $q$-value, and about 20\% more signals than the CLfdr procedure.